WV CARES

 The fingerprint-based background check is a report that provides criminal history record information on an applicant.

 A facility must request a fingerprint-based background check before hiring an individual.
 An applicant may be provisionally employed for up to 60 days while the WV CARES fitness determination is pending.
-All provisional employees must be supervised by an employee who has cleared both the criminal background and the required registry checks.
+All provisional employees must be supervised by an employee who has cleared both the required registry and criminal background checks.

 The West Virginia State Police contracts with a private agency to securely capture and transmit fingerprints to be processed through the State Police and the FBI.